 #%end

-In the next example, we’ll add an extra #%end
+In the next example, we’ll add an extra #%end instead of

 removing it.
 Like this: